Pool House Farm Fishery

 Between three and four feet deep around the margins, Pool House Farm is about five feet deep to the right hand side of the causeway which runs across the pool from Peg 3 to Peg 15 and about six feet deep in the left hand section furthest from the car park.
 Because it is relatively shallow it is easy to fish with the waggler or pole, although a fair proportion of anglers also like to leger with swim feeder, use modern carp techniques or simply attach a straight-through leger weight.

-The biggest fish in the water are the common and mirror carp, both species of which run to a good 26lbs with plenty of mid-sized doubles regularly taken.
+The biggest fish in the water are the common and mirror carp, both species of which run to about 20lbs with plenty of mid-sized doubles regularly taken.
 There are also some good tench to a rod-bending 7lbs and, perhaps most impressive of all, an estimated 100 or more hard-fighting but difficult to catch perch which were introduced at about 1lb some 10 years ago and which now top the 4lb mark and provide exciting sport, particularly in the colder months.